The Importance of Preserving Your Handmade Artwork

 Framing Techniques to Protect Your Art

-Framing is a powerful way to protect your artwork from environmental damage, such as dust, moisture, and harmful light exposure.
-By framing your pieces correctly, you can preserve their condition for many years.
-One technique to consider is using floating frames.
-This method involves placing the artwork within the frame while leaving a small gap between the art and the glass, reducing the risk of condensation or damage from contact with the glass.
-Another popular framing option is shadow boxes, which are particularly effective for 3D artwork or textured pieces.
+One effective technique to consider is using floating frames.
+This method involves placing the artwork within the frame while leaving a small gap between the art and the glass.
+This reduces the risk of condensation or damage from direct contact with the glass.
+Another popular framing option is shadow boxes.
+These are particularly effective for 3D artwork or textured pieces.

 Choosing the Right Materials for Preservation